sthagen/puristaa/docs/usage.md

 Unshared prefix:
 ```
-$ prefix-compression a/a b/c
+$ puristaa a/a b/c
 Prefix compression yields '' + ['a/a', 'b/c']
 ```

 Shared prefix:
 ```
-$ prefix-compression a/a a/b
+$ puristaa a/a a/b
 Prefix compression yields 'a/' + ['a', 'b']
 ```